cyber-leah/grc-portfolio/Cybersecurity-Processes-and-Technology/supply-chain-risk-analysis.md

 ## Cyber IT & Supply Chain Risks

-A vulnerability in either hardware or software from vendors can severely impact Sifers-Grayson.
+A vulnerability in vendor hardware or software can severely impact Sifers-Grayson.
 A ReversingLabs survey found that nearly 90% of tech professionals encountered major software supply chain risks in the past year.

 ### Hardware Supply Chain Risks